kemsky/stream/README.md

 ```

 ## Many other handy methods and properties
-Stream can be converted to Array, ArrayCollection, ArrayList, Object, Dictionary:
+Stream can be converted to Object, Dictionary or custom class (using `group` method).
 ```as3
 var item1:Item = new Item("1", 1);
 var item2:Item = new Item("2", 2);